St James Parish Church, Jamaica

-St James Parish Church, Jamaica is an eighteenth century church in Montego Bay, Jamaica.
+St James Parish Church is an eighteenth-century church in Montego Bay, Jamaica.
 It was started in 1774 at a time when the town was increasing in importance as a centre for trade and the number of merchants was growing.
 It was built as the principal Anglican church in St James Parish, in Cornwall County, Jamaica.

 The vestry of St James Parish built the church from ashlar, a building material which had become increasingly popular in England, and its use in this church reflected the cosmopolitan tastes of the mercantile elite responsible for its design.
 Gleaming white limestone was the principle building material.
 A local source for this stone had been found.
 The design included a Venetian window in the chancel, an innovation unusual in Jamaican churches of the period, and which may have been influenced by Batty Langley's 1740 The City and Country Builder's and Workman's Treasury of Designs.
 The opulent and cosmopolitan design signified that Montego Bay was rising in status to become Jamaica's second largest port and a significant location in the British Empire.